go-go-golems/zine-layout/ttmp/2025-09-24/01-analysis-and-architecture-on-how-to-add-proper-sql-storage-backend-to-the-zine-layout-project.md

   Delete(ctx context.Context, id string) error
 }
 ```

+When materializing `SettingsJSON` and `ResultJSON`, follow the structures already emitted in the Simple pipeline:
+- `pkg/spread/simple/inputs.go` defines the fields the preview/render endpoints expect.
+- `pkg/spread/simple/algorithm.go` and `pkg/spread/simple/render.go` describe the `Result` layout you should persist.
+- `pkg/spread/yaml.go` shows how these shapes serialize to YAML; keeping JSON payloads parallel ensures `/api/v1/yaml`, `/api/v1/yaml/render`, and `/api/projects/{id}/yaml/book` can round-trip between SQL rows and exported documents.

 Implementation: provide pkg/repo/sqlite with concrete types and a NewSQLiteRepositories(db *sql.DB) factory returning a struct with these repos.
 Use BEGIN IMMEDIATE transactions where appropriate (reorder, batch upserts).